Skip to Content

 1. Coverage and the "main centres" definition

 Every overnight courier in South Africa promises next-day delivery between "main centres".
 The catch is that each company defines main centres differently.
 Some include only Johannesburg, Cape Town, Durban and Pretoria.
-Others extend to Bloemfontein, Gqeberha and East London.
+Others extend to Bloemfontein, Gqeberha, East London and George.
 A few cover the full Garden Route or Mpumalanga overnight; most don't.

-Before you sign anything, ask the courier for their full overnight delivery footprint in writing — not the marketing version, the operational one.
-If you regularly send to outlying areas (Polokwane, Nelspruit, George, Kimberley), the difference between "overnight to main centres" and "overnight to your actual delivery points" can cost you a full day of transit time.
+Before you sign anything, ask the courier for their full overnight delivery footprint in writing, not the marketing version, the operational one.
+If you regularly send to outlying areas (Polokwane, Nelspruit, Kimberley, smaller Karoo towns), the difference between "overnight to main centres" and "overnight to your actual delivery points" can cost you a full day of transit time, plus an outlying surcharge.

 2. Collection cut-off times

 Overnight couriers vary widely on the latest time they will collect from your premises and still guarantee next-day delivery.
-A 14:00 cut-off is common; a 16:00 or 17:00 cut-off is rare and valuable.
-If your sales team only finalises orders at 15:00, a courier with a 14:00 cut-off effectively gives you two-day delivery, not overnight.
+A 15h00 collection cut-off is fairly common; a 16h00 or 17h00 cut-off is rarer and genuinely valuable.
+If your sales team only finalises orders at 15h30, a courier that closes collections at 15h00 effectively gives you two-day delivery, not overnight.
+Push for the latest cut-off you can get, and get it in writing.

 3. Weekend and after-hours delivery

-The standard overnight courier promise covers Monday-to-Friday only.
-Saturday delivery typically costs 50–100% more, and Sunday delivery is often unavailable or premium-only.
-If your business model depends on weekend delivery (events, hospitality, weekend retail restocking), confirm this in writing before committing.
+The standard overnight courier promise covers Monday to Friday only.
+After-hours and Saturday collections carry a flat premium (think in the region of R220 per consignment), and Sunday or public-holiday work costs more again (closer to R360).
+If your business model depends on weekend delivery (events, hospitality, weekend retail restocking), confirm both availability and the surcharge in writing before committing.

 4. Tracking and proof of delivery